Dataplane supports reporting on and charting fields created with the free Script Runner add-on by Jamie Echlin.

 - Scroll down to find your field, click the "edit" link, and write the script for your field

-- For testing your script, before doing a full reindex of JIRA, you can perform an edit and save on a single JIRA issue, or perform a transition on a single issue, and Script Runner will update the value of the scripted field for that issue only.
+- For testing purposes, before doing a full reindex of JIRA, you can also perform an edit and save on a single issue, or perform a transition on a single issue, and Script Runner will update the value of the scripted field for that issue only.
 You can then see the results in the Issue Navigator columns list (by adding the Scripted Field column) or when viewing the issue (if you added the custom field to the appropriate screen)

 - If your version of JIRA supports it, you can perform a background reindex so that no downtime is required.